mickeypearce/oradew-vscode/README.md

 }
 ```

-Create `dbconfig.json` manually in the root folder of your workspace or execute `Init Workspace/Version` command.
+Create `dbconfig.json` manually in the root folder of your workspace or execute `Init Workspace` command.

 ### Workspace